moorepants/eme185/content/pages/instructor-guide.rst

 - [Instructor] Make sure all students have taken EME 50.
 - [Lead TA] Get design supplies for the needs and specifications studio activity for next week.
-- [Lead TA] Make sure the design studio is stocked with markers, erasers, etc.
+- [Lead TA] Make sure the design studio is stocked with markers, erasers, sticky notes,etc.
 - [All TAs] Prepare a 5 minute introduction for the studio sessions.
 I would like you to have a "show and tell" and introduction for the studios.
 The idea would be to introduce your self and show a few things, slides, or just